OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-cloud-service/index.md

 :::warning
 **Disable Package Extraction and Re-Packaging**

-Based on customer reports and Azure community discussions, we believe that Microsoft is no longer recommending Azure Cloud Services - https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree.
-Several customers have reported timeout issues with regards to Azure Cloud Services, and slow re-packing of CTP packages.
-Unfortunately we will not be able to fix this issue, [as noted here](https://github.com/OctopusDeploy/Issues/issues/6111).
+Based on customer reports and Azure community discussions, we believe Microsoft is no longer recommending Azure Cloud Services: https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/compute-decision-tree.
+Several customers have reported timeout issues in regards to Azure Cloud Services and slow re-packing of CTP packages.
+Unfortunately, we cannot fix this issue, [as noted here](https://github.com/OctopusDeploy/Issues/issues/6111).

-The issues around timeouts and slow re-repackaging can be mitigated by passing in a variable - `Octopus.Action.Azure.CloudServicePackageExtractionDisabled` and setting the value to `true`.
-However in doing so, variable substitution will no longer be available.
+The issues around timeouts and slow re-repackaging can be mitigated by passing in the variable `Octopus.Action.Azure.CloudServicePackageExtractionDisabled` and setting the value to `true`.
+However, in doing so, variable substitution will no longer be available.
 :::

 ### Variable Substitutions in Cloud Service Configuration File {#DeployingapackagetoanAzureCloudService-VariablesubstitutionsinCloudServiceconfigurationfile}